-Do you need a policy for social events?
+Do you need a policy for work social events?

 Everyone's familiar with the concept of the work social event.

-However, if a staff member were to seriously misbehave, in the worst-case scenario, you'd want the company to be covered against legal action.
+However, if a staff member were to seriously misbehave, in the worst-case scenario, you'd want your SME to be covered against legal action.
 It's also important to have something in place that would allow you to take any necessary disciplinary action, should the circumstances require this.

 As part of your company policy library, you may already have policies that reflect the world we live in, covering things like the use of social media or the use of personal mobile devices at work.
 But if you haven’t considered writing a policy about social events, then it’s probably time you did.